 What is YouTube Content ID?

 YouTube Content ID is a system that allows artists to have control over how their copyrights are used on YouTube.
-When you enable Content ID for a track on Repost by SoundCloud, you’ll get paid every time that song is used on YouTube!
+When you enable Content ID for a track on SoundCloud for Artists, you’ll get paid every time that song is used on YouTube!

 Can all of my music be delivered to Content ID?

 In order to upload music for Content ID matching, you must have exclusive rights to all parts of your sound recording, including the beat and any samples.
 Please note that even if a beat is free or leased from a producer, it does not necessarily mean you have the exclusive rights to it.
 For more information on what is eligible for Content ID, check out this article: https://support.google.com/youtube/answer/2605065?hl=en.

 How do I enable YouTube Content ID for my music?

 Once you distribute a release to stores through SoundCloud for Artists, you can enable YouTube Content ID for those tracks in the YouTube Content ID tab in your dashboard.